mantu-sharma2/Movie-reviews-Web-page/frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Running the Application
+Install the Angular CLI

+npm install -g @angular/cli

+Run npm install

+Run ng serve -o

 ## Commands used for frontend
-The front-end-code will run with the following commands in same directory
+with same directory

-#ng serve
+ng serve

-## Commands used for back-end
+## Commands used for back-end django run

-#python manage.py makemigrations
+*python manage.py makemigrations

-#python manage.py migrate
+*python manage.py migrate

-#python manage.py runserver
+*python manage.py runserver

 ## Further help